-- 1. Meet weekly with Project Team and monthly with Building Committee to review and reform project scope, budget, schedule, and completion. - Received Certificate of Occupancy on Feb.
-10, 2015. - 2.
-Work with moving consultant, CCHS administration, and faculty to develop and implement successful moving plan. - AA Movers have met regularly with administration and faculty to develop moving plans for April 17-27.
+- 1. Meet weekly with Project Team and monthly with Building Committee to review and reform project scope, budget, schedule, and completion. - Received Certificate of Occupancy in Feb.
+2015 and moved in April 17-27. - 2.
+Work with moving consultant, CCHS administration, and faculty to develop and implement successful moving plan. - AA Moving Consultant met regularly with administration and faculty to develop moving plans for April 17-27. - Moved more than 3,000 crates and equipment during April 2015 vacation and students/faculty resumed classes in the new building on April 28. - Held successful Community Open House on May 2 with more than 1500 visitors.

-Goal: Plan for bus parking and bus maintenance for uninterrupted services for 2015-16.
+GOAL: Plan for bus parking and bus maintenance for uninterrupted services for 2015-16.

-- 1. Collaborate with Town Manager, Selectmen, and School Committee to secure interim parking and maintenance for transportation services for 2015-16. - Lease contract in Acton was expanded to include bus parking and bus maintenance for 2015-16. - Town purchased Knox Trail property and is negotiating to purchase Grace Land for permanent transportation facility.
+- 1. Collaborate with Town Manager, Selectmen, and School Committee to secure interim parking and maintenance for transportation services for 2015-16. - Lease contract in Acton was expanded to include bus parking and bus maintenance for 2015-16. - Town purchased Knox Trail property and at April Town Meeting voters approved Building Renovations (\$200,000). - Town Meeting voters approved Land Acquisition WR Grace Land by eminent domain with funding from 2012 Town Meeting and bus depot funding (\$950,000) for transportation facility.

-Goal: Complete collective bargaining contract settlements with CTA, Secretaries, CCHS and CPS Building Service Workers, and Maintenance.
+GOAL: Complete collective bargaining contract settlements with CTA, Secretaries, CCHS and CPS Building Service Workers, and Maintenance.

-- 1. Negotiate successful contracts with CTA, Secretaries, CCHS and CPS Building Service Workers, and Maintenance. - Secretaries successor contract was completed, and negotiations for the remaining contracts will begin in March 2015.
+- 1. Negotiate successful contracts with CTA, Secretaries, CCHS and CPS Building Service Workers, and Maintenance. - Secretaries successor contract was completed, and negotiations for the remaining contracts are in progress and will be concluded by June 30.